SolaceServices/client-cli/README.md

 ## Linux installation.
 1. Copy the executable ClientCli-x.x.x.jar and the 'lib' directory somewhere.
-2. Run /sol.sh to create an alias or add the alias command to the user profile script.
+2. Run `source solinstall.sh` to create an alias.
+Alternatively, the alias cab be created directly via the follwing command:
+`alias sol="java -jar <path-to-jar>/ClientCli-<version>.jar"`
 3. Test the command by typing "sol -v" or "sol version".
 For more help on commands type "sol -h".

 ## Integration with Cli-To-Semp tool